EncompassRest/EncompassRest/Guidelines.md

 * Always use 4 spaces for indentation.
 * Never include 2 consecutive blank lines.
 * Always separate single line argument or parameter list items with just a comma and space.

+## Code Change Pull Requests
+* Every code change pull request needs to have at least one review by a core member prior to being merged.
+* Every code change pull request should include unit tests to ensure they work properly.